GUNDUPOOJA/WeRemindYou/README.md

+## App Logo
 ![](logo.jpeg)

-## App name : WeRemindYou
+## App Name : WeRemindYou
 -  WeRemindYou app can be used to set reminders for the tasks for which they want to be reminded later.
-- users can set the reminders priority wise like high,medium,low.Also set the reminders based on current location, and create the reminders in specific date and time
-- without enabling it.
+- users can set the reminders priority wise like high,medium,low.Also set the reminders based on current location, and create the reminders in specific date and time without enabling it.

 ## Team Information:
 <table>